Peter-JC-Wu/exercise-fitness-app/README.md

 3. **Set Up Environment Variables:**

-   - Create a `.env` file in the root of the `exercise-fitness-app` client and server folders.
+   - Create a `.env` file in the root of the `exercise-planner-app` client and server folders.
    - Add the necessary environment variables, such as MongoDB connection string and JWT secret.

 4. **Run the Application:**